 Unfortunately, there are a number of myths that have been passed around which can cause patients to skip flossing altogether.

-Here our dentists debunk some of the myths about flossing and explain why you should never skip this important practice.
+Here, our dentists debunk some of the myths about flossing and explain why you shouldn't ever skip it!

-Myth: You only need to floss if you have food stuck in your teeth.
+Myth: Flossing is only necessary if you see food in your teeth.

-Brushing doesn't remove bacteria in between the teeth, so only a portion of the tooth surface is getting cleaned.
+Brushing only clears away bacteria and debris on the exterior of the teeth.
+You can't reach the areas between your teeth by brushing alone.
 Even if you don't feel or see something stuck between your teeth, there is plaque building up that can only be removed by flossing to prevent issues like cavities, gum disease and bad breath.

-Like brushing, mouthwash doesn't remove the plaque between your teeth.
+Just as we said with brushing, you won't be able to use mouthwash expecting it to do what flossing can do.
 While mouthwash can be an effective supplement to your oral health care routine, it should never be used as a replacement for flossing.

-It may be more difficult to floss if you have traditional metal braces, but it is still necessary.
+While flossing can be a unique experience if you have traditional metal braces, it is not impossible.
+These days there are even flossing tools that are made specifically for use with braces.
 Flossing will help keep your gum line clean and free from plaque buildup during your orthodontic treatment.
 Today, there are also alternative orthodontic treatment options, like Invisalign clear aligners, that can be removed for brushing and flossing to make the process easier.

-The earlier kids start flossing teeth, the more likely they will be to maintain good oral health care routines into adulthood.
+Starting your kids early with flossing can help set them up with healthy dental habits for life.
 If it is difficult for them to floss on their own, try encouraging them and helping them along the way.
 If your child is under 10 years old, you can floss for them.

-If your gums bleed during flossing, this is usually a sign you need to floss more often.
-The more you floss, the less your gums are likely to bleed.
-If your gums are bleeding continually, even after regular flossing, then it could be a sign of another dental issue such as periodontal disease, so be sure to share any concerns with your dentist.
+While we may think that bleeding gums while flossing might be caused by the floss, it is actually a sign that you need to floss more often.
+If you notice that your gums are bleeding continually, even after regular flossing, then it could be a sign of another dental issue such as periodontal disease, so be sure to share any concerns with your dentist.